Radulfus/TM1638/README.md

 > avrdude -c usbasp -p m32 -P usb -U flash:w:tm1638cc.hex

-In the example above I use an ATMega32.
+In the example above I use an ATMega32 an an USBASP.